nigroup/pypet/doc/source/cookbook/environment.rst

-For instance, if you use multiprocessing and you want to write computed data into a shared data list (like ``multiprocessing.Manager().list()``, see :ref:`example-12`), these changes will be lost and cannot be captured by the continue snapshots.
+For instance, if you use multiprocessing and you want to write computed data into a shared data list (like ``multiprocessing.Manager().list()``, see :ref:`example-12`), these changes will be lost and cannot be captured by the resume snapshots.

 A work around here would be to not manipulate the arguments but pass these values as results of your top-level simulation function.
 Everything that is returned by your top-level function